Start typing and hit "Enter" to search.

 What Is the Good Character Requirement for Naturalising as a British Citizen?

-If you are applying to naturalise as a British Citizen, you may be required to meet the “good character” requirement.
+If you are applying to naturalise as a British Citizen, you must meet the “good character” requirement.
 If you are not considered to be of “good character”, there is a risk that your citizenship application will be refused.
 The “good character” requirement applies to those who are aged 10 or over.
 Those under 10 years are not required to meet this requirement.

 How does UK Home Office assess good character?